hubbleprotocol/audits/docs/SECURITY.md

 Expect a response as fast as possible, typically within 24 hours.

-The Hubble Protocol bug bounty program is focused on the prevention of negative impacts to the Hubble ecosystem, which currently covers our smart contracts, web UI and Hubble integrations.
+The Hubble Protocol bug bounty program is focused on the prevention of negative impacts to the Hubble ecosystem, primarily loss of funds, which currently covers our smart contracts, web UI and Hubble integrations.

 ### Security bug bounties